tex216/Mobile-Android-App-Development/GroupProject/Docs/DesignDocument.md

         </tr>
             <tr>
             <td class="description_width" width=350px>
-                When user enters or edits current job or updates comparison settings weight, when we automatically navigate the user back to the main menu, we will also display a message briefly to notify the user the information has been successfully saved.
+                After the user enters or edits current job or updates comparison settings weight and clicks SAVE, we automatically navigate the user back to the main menu along with a brief message to notify the user the information has been successfully saved.
             </td>
             <td class="image_width">
                 <figure>